tprzytula/Meteor-Remember-Me/README.md

 Wrapper for a Meteor.loginWithPassword with an addition of rememberMe as a last parameter.

-The default for rememberMe is true to match the default behaviour of Meteor.
+The default for rememberMe is true to match the behaviour of Meteor.

 ## TODO: